whanyu1212/order-book-simulator/README.md

   - `OrderBook`: Manages the collections of buy (bids) and sell (asks) orders.
 It uses `SortedDict` for efficient sorting and matching.
   - `MatchingEngine`: Responsible for matching buy and sell orders.
 It takes an `OrderRequest` and tries to match it against existing orders in the `OrderBook`.
   - `TraderAccountManager`: Manages trader accounts, including balances and registration.
+  - `TradeHistoryTracker`: Tracks and analyzes trade history.

 - **`database`**: This module handles all database interactions.
 It includes:
   - `models`: Defines the database schema for orders, trades, and trader accounts.
   - `session`: Manages database sessions and connections.

+- **`main`**: This is the entry point of the application.
+It initializes the FastAPI app and includes the API router.

 - **`api`**: This module exposes the functionality of the simulator through a FastAPI web server.
 It defines the API endpoints for creating traders, submitting orders, and retrieving order book data.